transcom/mymove/client/docs/adr/README.md

 <!-- adrlog -- Regenerate the content by using "adr-log -i".
 You can install it via "npm install -g adr-log" -->

-- [ADR-0000](0000-absolute-path-imports.md) - Use absolute paths rather than relative paths for imports where possible in client-side code.
+- [ADR-0000](0000-path-imports.md) - Use both absolute and relative paths for imports in client-side code.

 <!-- adrlogstop -->